voxpupuli/voxpupuli.github.io/_includes/connect_slack.md

 There is also a `#voxpupuli` channel on the
-[Puppet Community Slack](https://puppetcommunity.slack.com) (You may need someone else to invite you) you can additionally find a `#voxpupuli` channel.
+[Puppet Community Slack](https://puppetcommunity.slack.com) (You may need someone else to invite you.)